 Albuquerque United Football Club began operations in the fall of 1988 with 8 teams, 7 boys and 1 girls’ team.
-Today the Club consists of over 30 teams U9 – U19, along with our developmental program called “Young Dragons Academy from U5-U8.
-AUFC is recognized as one of the top Clubs in the western United States, and one whose teams are typically competitive with Clubs from across the country.
+Today the Club consists of over 30 teams between U9 – U19, along with our developmental program, the Youth Development Academy, from U5-U8.
+AUFC is recognized as one of the top clubs in the Western United States and is affiliated with the Portland Timbers (MLS) and Portland Thorns (NWSL).
 How does the Club achieve such broad-based success?
 Through great commitment from players, parents, coaches, volunteers and a consistent, sound approach to player development.

 Albuquerque United Football Club was the brainchild of four individuals; Jay Grimley, Steve Cheshire, Bill Dodge and Larry Azevedo.
 Ideas were first discussed as early as 1985.
-During the summer of 1985 Ieuan Gruffydd came to Albuquerque under the UMBRO coaching program and held team clinics for several teams in Duke City.
-Ieuan was, at that time, a school teacher from North Wales.
+During the summer of 1985, Leuan Gruffydd came to Albuquerque under the UMBRO coaching program and held team clinics for several teams in Duke City.
+Leuan was, at that time, a school teacher from North Wales.
 He coached within the Welsh national program for many years.
-Jay, Bill, Steve and Larry got to know Ieuan and they continued to arrange summer clinics for their teams over the next several years.
+Jay, Bill, Steve and Larry got to know Leuan and they continued to arrange summer clinics for their teams over the next several years.

 Bill Dodge was the club”s first President.
 He was responsible for the administrative details of starting a non-profit organization and getting all the paperwork in order.
 Steve focused on the financial details.
 Jay and Larry concentrated on coaching needs and development in the club.

 Jay, Bill, and Steve have moved on to other pursuits in life.
 Unfortunately, Leuan passed away several years ago.
 We will eternally thank them for their selfless efforts in establishing and nurturing AUFC.
 Larry remains active in AUFC as a Coach.